 Create a culture of kindness in your home.
 Be sure everyone in the

-family is treated with respect and fairness and that your home is a place where everyone can share ideas and ask questions freely without criticism.
-Remind your children that people come from many different backgrounds, beliefs and family styles―even within your own family―and how those qualities make us unique.
-Encourage them to learn more about different races, religions and countries.
+family is treated with respect and fairness.
+Make your home a place where everyone can share ideas and ask questions freely without criticism.
+Remind your children that people come from many different backgrounds, beliefs and family styles―even within your own family.
+Discuss how those qualities make us unique.
+Encourage your children to learn more about different races, religions and countries.

 Now more than ever, learning to be kind to others is an important lesson and an ongoing process that should take place throughout your child's life.